Get alerts of updates about «Facts about the virus and COVID-19 disease»

 Coronaviruses are also detected in animals.
 In rare cases, these coronaviruses can develop so they can transmit from animals to humans and between humans, as seen during the SARS epidemic in 2002.
 The infection probably came from bats via civet cats and other animals. and , where dromedary camels were the source of infection for the MERS virus discovered in 2012.

-The new coronavirus is believed to come from bats and was transmitted to humans in the end of 2019, either directly or via other animals, but this has not been determined.
-There is no documentation that mutations (changes in genetic material) that have appeared since the virus was discovered have had any effect on the virus' ability to cause disease.
+SARS-CoV-2 is believed to come from bats and was transmitted to humans in the end of 2019, either directly or via other animals.
+There is no evidence that mutations (changes in genetic material) that have appeared since the virus was discovered have had any effect on the virus' ability to cause disease.

 Research indicates that coronaviruses (including current information about the new virus) can survive on surfaces from a few hours to several days.
-This will vary under different conditions, such as type of surface, temperature, sunlight and air humidity.
+This depends upon amount of virus, type of surface, temperature, sunlight and air humidity.
 Experimental studies show that just because a virus can survive on different surfaces does not mean it will cause infection in humans.